0-Pierre/jellyseerr/README.md

 - Remove popup "Jellyseerr Updated" but keep tracking of main version release : OK
 - Customize welcome mail for new users, add multilanguage support : NOT DONE
 - Add subscription system : OK
-  - Add kill switch : NOT DONE
+  - Add kill switch : OK
   - Add more information related to subscription for user : OK
 - During the user import create format schema for the display name (First LASTNAME) if user's username is first.last, and lock 'Display Name' field for the user : OK
 - Add username | mail on user profile : OK
+- Variabilize the kill message and add it configurable on server settings, as we shoudld have one native message and one in english, if playback language != native language we show it in english.

 ## Getting Started